httpie/cli/docs/README.md

 You can also use the `--offline` mode for debugging and exploring HTTP and HTTPie, and for “dry runs”.

 `--offline` has the side-effect of automatically activating `--print=HB`, i.e., both the request headers and the body are printed.
-You can customize the output with the usual `[output options](#output-options), with the exception that there is not response to be printed.
-You can use `--offline` in combination with all the other options (e.g., `--session`).
+You can customize the output with the usual [output options](#output-options), with the exception where there is no response to be printed.
+You can use `--offline` in combination with all the other options (e.g. `--session`).

 ## Cookies